Sunday, August 10, 2025

 The Search for Senenmut

-Though if it was used by Senenmut hopefully his mummy was not in it at the time of its thorough destruction.
-The DNA of Hatnofer and Ramose may well identify their son out of the unknown royal mummies if his mummy has been found though the chances of discovery of this individual are very remote
+Though if it was used by Senenmut, hopefully his mummy was not in it at the time of its thorough destruction.
+The DNA of Hatnofer and Ramose may well identify their son out of the unknown royal mummies if his mummy has been found, though the chances of discovery of this individual are very remote

 A contender from around the correct period of the early Thutmoside king's including the reign of Hatshepsut.
-A couple thoughts have come to me in that the king's cache tomb DB 320 held a box with the name of Hatshepsut though the body of that king was not found in that cache.
+A couple of thoughts have come to me in that the king's cache tomb DB 320 held a box with the name of Hatshepsut, though the body of that king was not found in that cache.
 The box seems to be all that was collected from its find-spot unless it was found, and came into DB 320 with one of the mummies found there.

-It has come to my notice that many if not most of Senenmut's statues are in good condition suggesting that he and his statues did not face a thorough damnatio memoriae after death, and that might make the smashed sarcophagus an anomaly that could have occurred hundreds or even thousands of years after Senenmut's passing.
+It has come to my notice that many, if not most, of Senenmut's statues are in good condition, suggesting that he and his statues did not face a thorough damnatio memoriae after death, and that might make the smashed sarcophagus an anomaly that could have occurred hundreds or even thousands of years after Senenmut's passing.

-From the king's cache at Deir el-Bahari was found the small box that contained the tooth belonging to the mummy identified as Hatshepsut found in Valley of the Kings tomb KV 60.
-Somehow the box became separate from Hatshepsut's burial.
-Hard to believe that the reburial commission would take the box and leave the kings mummy behind.
+From the king's cache at Deir el-Bahari was found the small box that contained the tooth belonging to the mummy identified as Hatshepsut, found in Valley of the Kings tomb KV 60.
+Somehow, the box became separate from Hatshepsut's burial.
+Hard to believe that the reburial commission would take the box and leave the king's mummy behind.
 There has to be the thought that her mummy was already gone by the time the reburial commission entered whichever tomb the box was found in.
 Perhaps removed by Thutmosis III, Hatshepsut's successor.

-Senenmut had two choices for his burial including a tomb inside the Hatshepsut quarry near her mortuary temple at Deir el-Bahari.
-The tomb, when found by the Metropolitan Museum of Art's excavations was completely empty.
-It suggests that he was buried in his extremely prominent hilltop tomb at Sheik Abd el-Qurna where the smashed sarcophagus was found, and where his parents were buried.
+Senenmut had two choices for his burial, including a tomb inside the Hatshepsut quarry near her mortuary temple at Deir el-Bahari.
+The tomb, when found by the Metropolitan Museum of Art's excavations, was completely empty.
+It suggests that he was buried in his extremely prominent hilltop tomb at Sheik Abd el-Qurna, where the smashed sarcophagus was found, and where his parents were buried.

 Still, he may have died before Hatshepsut and been buried in her tomb.
-Thutmosis III or his successors may have removed the queen to KV 60 and left Senenmut and the box still in the tomb when found by the reburial commission, and as such both mummy and box may have ended up together in tomb DB 320.
+Thutmosis III or his successors may have removed the queen to KV 60 and left Senenmut and the box still in the tomb when found by the reburial commission, and as such, both mummy and box may have ended up together in tomb DB 320.

 Notes: